antoniwidelski/UfoGame-StartHere/README.md

 # UFOGame

-UFOGame is project that showcases my "Low Level" game programming skills like: OpenGL API, GLSL, engine development(game loop etc.).
+UFOGame is project that showcases my "Low Level" game programming skills like: OpenGL, GLSL, engine development(game loop etc.).
 It's 3d game engine on top of which I created game in where player's UFO captures frogs.

 ***Project contains:***
 * Easy to create Scene.